hraberg/akeem/README.md

 * Basic support for `define-syntax` / `syntax-rules` and `quasiquote`.
 * NaN-boxed 32-bit integers and 64-bit doubles
 * Function application up to 6 arguments.
+* TCO for self calls in tail position.
 * The bootstrap Scheme code is embedded in the executable.
 * Mark and Sweep GC.